gl-cli/glab/CONTRIBUTING.md

 A commit message consists of a header, a body and a footer, separated by a blank line.

 Any line of the commit message cannot be longer than 100 characters!
-This allows the message to be easier to read on GitHub as well as in various git tools.
+This allows the message to be easier to read as well as in various git tools.

 ```sh
 <type>[optional scope]: <description>